thaliajuarez/patroclus/index.md

 title: Portfolio
 ---

 ## Hello!
-I'm Thalia - showcasing personal projects I have worked on as an undergrad.
+I'm Thalia - showcasing personal projects I have worked on as an undergraduate student.

 ### **High Performance Computations for Random Network Models of Parental Vaccine Acceptance and Disease Spread using CuPy - In Progress**

 ![Sample1](https://raw.githubusercontent.com/thaliajuarez/resume/master/assets/capture-ern-data.png)

 Over the past year, I have contributed to a program developed by faculty members in UTRGV's math department.
 My role in the project was translating existing Fortran code to C++ and Python.
-Working with parallel programming, learning about sparse storage, and working with GPU's encouraged me to collaborate with the computer science department.
+Learning about parallel programming encouraged me to collaborate with the computer science department.
+It is currently a senior project.

 ### **Data Visualization & Intelligence Analysis of “San Valero” Traffic Fatalities - Summer 2020**